jibuji/btc-eth-bridge/backend/design.md

 ## TODO:

 - [ ] design the status transition diagram
-- [ ] how to get the balance of WBTC in contract on chain
+- [ ] how to get the balance of WBTB in contract on chain